How Often Do Teams Keep A Clean Sheet?

 This is with the exception of Manchester City, who spent a proportion of time in lower leagues before the big spenders came along.
 Still, when you factor in they have played less Premier League games the percentage of clean sheets is comparable with the top 4.

-What is interesting is how much of a drop off there is from the top 4 teams to Everton and Tottenham in fourth and fifth place.
+What is interesting is how much of a drop off there is from the top 4 teams to Everton and Tottenham in fourth and sixth place.

 Consecutive Clean Sheets